 Prior to high speed rail's anticipated arrival, additional system upgrades must also be planned, funded and constructed.
 These include including high-speed rail stations and the rail extension from the Caltrain 4th and King station to the new Transbay Transit Center in downtown San Francisco.
-The blended system may also include passing tracks that allow high-speed rail trains to bypass the Caltrain trains; grade crossing upgrades, including potential grade separations; a storage and maintenance facility and other system upgrades.
+The blended system may also include passing tracks that allow high-speed rail trains to bypass the Caltrain trains; grade crossing upgrades, including potential grade separations; a storage and maintenance facility and other system upgrades such as expanded platforms that allow for longer trains and level boarding.